B. Josh Pettingill

 Synergy frequently is able to either eliminate the need for an MSA or we have been able to greatly reduce the MSA obligation.
 These savings are real dollars that go directly to the injury victim instead of Medicare.
 There are numerous ways to deal with Medicare Secondary Payer compliance without having to do a Medicare Set-Aside to ensure all parties are protected.
 Currently, there is no “one size fits all” approach to addressing LMSAs.
 All parties must make their best effort to protect Medicare’s interests.

 Want more?
-Register for our free Third Thursday Webinar ‘Liability MSAs: The Whole Truth and Nothing but the Truth‘
+Watch for our free Third Thursday Webinar ‘Liability MSAs: The Whole Truth and Nothing but the Truth‘

 Sally Stalcup, MSP Regional Coordinator (May 2011 Handout).
 See also, Charlotte Benson, Medicare Secondary Payer – Liability Insurance (Including Self-Insurance) Settlements, Judgments, Awards, or Other Payments and Future Medicals – INFORMATION, Centers for Medicare and Medicaid Services Memorandum, September 29, 2011.